Trones21/TableauServer-RESTAPI-CSharpWrapper/README.md

 # TableauServer-RESTAPI-CSharpWrapper
-(Eventually will be a) C# Wrapper for the Tableau Server REST API I just need to grab the xsd and generate the REST XD of the classes.
+(Eventually will be a) C# Wrapper for the Tableau Server REST API.

+I just need to grab the xsd and generate the REST XD of the classes.

 The example script, GetADGroupandUserInfo, was actually the reason I started this.
 Therefore, I have only created classes corresponding to the endpoints I needed.